Skip to main content

 Chibwantu

-Sweet and tangy drink made from maize and munkoyo root, popular in Southern Province.
-Refreshing fermented beverage with unique flavor profile.
+A sweet, tangy drink of maize and munkoyo root, common in Southern Province.
+A refreshing fermented brew with a flavour all its own.

 traditionalCold